geniuseva/job_application_autofill_agent/PRESENTATION.md

 ## 1. Introduction (Yin)

-The Job Application Autofill Agent is an advanced system designed to automate the job application process by intelligently filling out online application forms.
-It leverages AI-powered agents to extract form fields, map user data to appropriate fields, and automatically complete applications, significantly reducing the time and effort required by job seekers.
+The Job Application Autofill Agent is an multi-agent system designed to automate the job application process of filling out online application forms.
+The system will take users input about filling a job application form(url) and then efficiently handle the following tasks: receiving application links, scraping form data from the web, identifying required fields, query user database to get user data, mapping form fields to user data, auto filling forms, and lastly sending filled url back to user for review and submission.
+We willl also evaluate this multi-agent system based on 3 scopes: accuracy, tokens, and time using Phoenix.

 ### Project Purpose

 Job applications often require repetitive data entry across multiple platforms, creating a tedious and time-consuming process for job seekers.
 This project aims to:

-- **Automate repetitive data entry** across multiple job application platforms
 - **Reduce application time** from minutes to seconds per application
 - **Increase application throughput** by enabling users to apply to more positions
 - **Maintain accuracy** through intelligent field mapping and validation